httpsmojojojo/rock-paper-scissor/README.md

 # Rock-Paper-Scissors Game

 This is a simple Rock-Paper-Scissors game implemented in JavaScript.
-The main objective of this project is to practice basic JavaScript skills, such as creating functions, handling user input, and managing game logic.
+The main objective of this project is to practice basic JavaScript skills, such as creating functions, handling user input, and managing game logic, while providing a user-friendly interface.

 ## Project Overview

-The game allows a user to play against the computer for 5 rounds.
-It keeps track of the scores and displays the final result at the end of the game.
+The game allows a user to play against the computer until one player reaches 5 points.
+It keeps track of the scores and displays the results in a visually appealing UI.

 ## Technologies Used

 - JavaScript
-- HTML (for the prompt functionality in the browser)
+- HTML
+- CSS

 ## Installation